poonpura/Experiments-on-Solving-SVP-on-Rotations-of-Z-n/README.md

 The code used to implement the different basis generation algorithms (namely discrete gaussian-based sampling, unimodular matrix product sampling, and Bézout-coefficient-based sampling) are given in the file Z^n_sampling.py.
 The module makes use of NumPy and SageMath as dependencies, and should therefore be used in a SageMath virtual environment.

 The raw data for our experiements is given in the csv files.
-The naming convention for each column consists of some characters followed by a number: t - time taken (in seconds) max - largest matrix element lsq - shortest squared length of matrix
+The naming convention for each column consists of some characters followed by a number: t - time taken (in seconds) \n max - largest matrix element \n lsq - shortest squared length of matrix \n
-1 - generate
+1 - generate \n
-2 - LLL-reduction
+2 - LLL-reduction \n
 k >= 3 - BKZ with block size k (applied successively)

 For example, lsq1 is the shortest squared length of the generated matrix, max2 is the largest element of the LLL-reduced matrix and t5 is the time taken to run BKZ with block size 5 on the matrix.